By using this site, you agree to the Privacy Policy and Terms of Use.

 Photo by Weston MacKinnon on Unsplash

-The Weismann Arts Museum is located within the premises of the University of Minnesota.
+The Weismann Arts Museum is located on the premises of the University of Minnesota.
 The odd-looking Weismann Art Museum has got two faces depending on the side you choose to look from.
 Designed by architect Frank Gehry, the Weismann Art Museum is an architectural masterpiece that I currently have no words in my dictionary to define its style.

 The Weismann Museum belongs to the Weismann Arts Foundation based in Los Angeles, the founder of the foundation, Frederick R. Weismann was an art collector from Minneapolis who became famous in Los Angeles.
 The Weismann Arts Museum in Minneapolis houses mainly American modern art, Korean furniture, and Mimbres Pottery.